-Companies may adopt a unitary board structure (a board of directors including both executive and non executive directors) or a dual board structure (a Supervisory board including non executive directors only and an Executive board).
-Most countries opt for a unitary system.
-However, in Germany and Austria, a dual system of governance is mandatory.
+Companies may adopt a board of directors including both executive and non-executive directors or a Supervisory board including non-executive directors only and an Executive board.
+Most countries opt for a system where the board may include executive and non-executive members.
+However, in Germany and Austria, a system of governance with supervisory board is mandatory.
 In France and in the Netherlands, the law allows companies to choose between the two systems.

-In countries where it is mandatory to establish dual structures comprising a Supervisory board and an Executive board (Austria and Germany), the Supervisory board does not include executive members, who can only sit on the Executive board.
-The advantage of this system is that there is clear separation of the roles of Chief Executive Officer and Chairman of the board of directors (see 2.7 below).
+In countries where it is mandatory to establish dual structures comprising a supervisory board and an executive board (Austria and Germany), the supervisory board does not include executive members, who can only sit on the executive board.
+The advantage of this system is that there is clear separation of the roles of Chief Executive Officer and Chairman of the board of directors (see 3.8 below).